What is this research stream?

 • Deepen the connections and foster a cross-border research cluster between the HEIs to provide improved intelligence to entrepreneurs and policy makers.

-• Deliver a mentorship programme for embedded female entrepreneur researchers
+• Deliver a mentorship programme for embedded women entrepreneur researchers

-• Deliver entrepreneurship education by embedded female entrepreneur researchers to third-level students across the North-West.
+• Deliver entrepreneurship education by embedded women entrepreneur researchers to third-level students across the North-West.

 ...Read More About This...